kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Backward-Compatible Standard Batch Job

 As a data engineer, I want to run a batch processing job that processes files independently without gang scheduling requirements.
-I omit `spec.scheduling` entirely (or set `spec.scheduling.policy.basic` explicitly for the same effect), so the Job defaults to `Basic` scheduling.
+I omit `spec.scheduling` entirely (or set `spec.scheduling.schedulingPolicy.basic` explicitly for the same effect), so the Job defaults to `Basic` scheduling.
 The observable scheduling outcome matches a standard Job, while a `Basic` `Workload`/`PodGroup` is still materialized, giving me consistent objects to observe its scheduling state.

 ### Notes/Constraints/Caveats